 Control Relays with Switches or Push Buttons

 You can also manually control the appliances from the switches or pushbuttons.
-If the NodeMCU is connected with Wi-Fi then it will send real-time feedback to the Blynk IoT server.
+If the NodeMCU is connected to Wi-Fi then it will send real-time feedback to the Blynk IoT server.

 Blynk IoT Cloud setup